School disruption, gender biases, costly tuition fees, mental health, new technologies — these are just some of the challenges students face today.

 Supporting resilient educators

 Educators play a crucial role in fostering resilience among their students and setting the tone in the classroom.
 But schools across the globe are facing severe staff shortages, putting a strain on the work and overall well-being of our educators.
-A new UNESCO report estimates that we need 44 million teachers by 2030 to achieve the UN Sustainable Development Gaols.
+A new UNESCO report estimates that we need 44 million teachers by 2030 to achieve the UN Sustainable Development Goals.

 To support educators, professional development programs should focus on building skills in mental health awareness and crisis management.
 Moreover, creating collaborative networks among educators can facilitate knowledge-sharing and mutual support.
 By fostering a culture of cooperation and community rather than competition, teachers can learn from each other’s experiences and develop collective strategies for overcoming challenges.